jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 Now we are done!
 The gradient for the rest of the parameters, such as $d W_f$ or $d b_f$ look almost exactly the same as $d W_o$ and $d b_o$ respectively, and not without reason: as we have noted above, what I conveniently called the filter-and-raw-material structure of LSTM gates remain consistent across the forget, input, and output gates.
 Therefore, we can apply the same chain rule to arrive at the same expressions.

 However, there is one more caveat that requires our last bit of attention, and that is the gradient for $h_{t - 1}$.
 Note that $h_{t - 1}$ had been concatenated to the input in the form of $[x_t, h_{t - 1}]$ throughout the forward pass.
 Because this was a variable that was used during computation, we need to calculate its gradient as well.
-This might appear rather confusing since we are currently looking at time $t$, and it seems as if the gradient for $t - 1$ variables should be happeneing in the next iteration of backpropagation.
+This might appear rather confusing since we are currently looking at time $t$, and it seems as if the gradient for $t - 1$ variables should be happening in the next iteration of backpropagation.
 While this is certainly true for the most part, due to the recurrent nature of LSTMs, we need to compute these gradients for $h_{t - 1}$ in this step as well.
 This is precisely what we were talking about earlier when discussing the recurrent nature of backprop; the $d h_{t - 1}$ we compute here will be used in the next iteration of backpropagation, just like we added $d h_t$ in the current backprop to calculate $d h_t$.

 Becaue $h_{t - 1}$ was used in many different places during the forward pass, we need to collect the gradients.
 Given an intermediate variable